 Portugal & The Picos de Europa

-A laid-back week in riding heaven
+One week in motorcycle-riding heaven

 There's one place every rider deserves to experience: Portugal.
 The weather is brilliant; the roads are quiet, twisty and involving; the scenery is beautiful; and the people are friendly.
 Quite simply, it's riding heaven… especially as to get there means crossing the Picos de Europa – one of Spain's most popular biking destinations.
 So it's perhaps no surprise that the most-downloaded tour I produced for RiDE was a 10-day, high-mile trip to Portugal.
 It had everything in it… if you were ready for long hours in the saddle each day, tackling everything from broad sweepers to bumpy single-lane roads.

 This trip puts together the best bits of Northern Portugal and the Picos – sticking to the broad, smooth and sweeping roads.
 It's timed to fit in with the Santander ferry crossing, with daily mileages broken up into pillion-friendly chunks.
 There's lots to see and do off the bike as well, making this a strong candidate for the title of "ultimate biking holiday".